alfredkam/PHYLO/js/README.md

 Require acts like php includes or include once and allows you to define the namespace , requirejs.org<br> Mustache is for templating , mustache.github.com<br>

+	js/Boilerplate.js

+This is a template one should start using when writing javascript, it helps solve namespace issues

 Recommended Read
 =====
 http://backbonetutorials.com/organizing-backbone-using-modules/ <br>